akshayjadhav4/react-native-godot-demo/README.md

 ```bash
 pnpm run download-prebuilt
 ```
+This way React Native Godot can be updated independently from LibGodot, and also local, customized builds of LibGodot are supported.

-This will also automatically build the custom Expo config plugin.
+Also automatically build the custom Expo config plugin.

 ### 2. Add Your Godot Game